 Part of this growth process involves getting the right education.
 Learning about globality from your classroom desk isn't enough.
 You have to go out there and live globality for yourself, so that you can understand it and develop this quality that is already one of the most in-demand in all companies.

-At The Global American University, Schiller we know this and we work on developing all these qualities by always focusing on experiential learning, based on challenges with global companies, and by offering the unique opportunity to study in up to four different countries (the USA, Spain, Paris, and Germany).
+At Schiller International University, Schiller we know this and we work on developing all these qualities by always focusing on experiential learning, based on challenges with global companies, and by offering the unique opportunity to study in up to four different countries (the USA, Spain, Paris, and Germany).
 We want to push you to build a global mindset with a solid foundation, and to make those unique skills evolve with you.

 Because we know that this is what will prepare you to be a good leader in the future.
 And our idea of education is one where the main objective is to have students achieve global success.